hpc/charliecloud/doc-src/install.rst

 Buildah (privileged or unprivileged)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Charliecloud can use the "rootless" mode of stock Buildah, which requires the
+Charliecloud uses Buildah's "rootless" mode and ignore-chown-errors storage
-setuid (i.e., privileged) helpers :code:`newuidmap` and :code:`newgidmap`.
+configuration to acheive a fully unprivileged workflow.
+If an image with

-For a fully unprivileged workflow, Charliecloud can also use a patched Buildah
+multpile user mappings is pulled using this method, all file permissions will
-that does not require the setuid helpers.
-You need branch
+be remapped to a single user (root).
+This requires Buildah v1.10.1 or newer.

-:code:`chown-error-tolerant-patch` from `our fork of Buildah
+For a privileged workflow, Charliecloud can also use Buildah with setuid
-<https://github.com/hpc/buildah>`_.
-(We are working with Buildah upstream to
+helpers :code:`newuidmap` and :code:`newgidmap`.
+This will not remap the file
-merge our patches.)
+permissions to root.

 .. note::